Sapnil-Bhowmick/Hit-Balls/README.md

 ## About The Project
 ___
-* **This is a full fledged Game with dynamic functionality developed purely using Javascript
+* This is a fully functional Game with dynamic functionality developed purely using Javascript

 ## **Game Features**
 ___